cepthomas/Notr/README.md

 | fill_char           | For horizontal rule                        |                                            |
 | fixed_hl            | Three sets of user keywords                |                                            |
 | fixed_hl_whole_word | User highlights option                     | true/false                                 |

+## Caveats

+- ST regex is a line-oriented version of [Oniguruma Regular Expressions Version 6.8.0](https://github.com/kkos/oniguruma).
+  Some things pertaining to normal line endings don't quite work as expected.
+- Note that coloring *should* stop at the right edge of a table.
+This is also how ST renders MD tables...
+- Coloring for the markup.user_hls and markup.fixed_hls only supports fore and back colors, but not font_style.
+  Also RegionFlags doesn't work in add_regions().
+- view.add_regions() apparently only supports colors, annotations, and icon.
+It does not support font style and region flags.
+  Also they are not available via extract_scope().

 ## Future